dpottavio/CombatDen/steam.md

 [*] Configurable CBA mission settings.
 [*] Multiple distinct mission types complete with briefing.
 [*] Multi terrain support.
 See Combat Den Steam collection for full list.
 [*] Optional third party factions found in RHS, CUP, 3CB, and more.
+See the [url=https://github.com/dpottavio/CombatDen/wiki/Factions]Wiki[/url] for a complete list.
 [*] GM support.
 [/list]

+[h1]Documentation[/h1]
+Please visit the [url=https://github.com/dpottavio/CombatDen/wiki]Wiki[/url] for more information regarding features and game play.

 [h1]GitHub[/h1]
 Additional documentation can be found on the GitHub [url=https://github.com/dpottavio/CombatDen]page[/url].
 If you find a bug, or have a feature request, please open an [url=https://github.com/dpottavio/CombatDen/issues]issue[/url].